- Certain ticks such as the brown dog, deer, or wood varieties may infest a dog’s fur and bring with them the risk of a dangerous illness.

 - You may need to enlist the assistance of your vet in the event of a more serious infestation or rely on commercial products to resolve the issue.

-Dogs are one of life’s greatest rewards, but caring for a pet dog comes with its share of downsides.
+Dogs are one of life’s greatest blessings, but caring for a pet dog comes with its share of downsides.
 One of the more revolting of these downsides is having to remove a tick, or worse, multiple ticks, from your dog!
 The concept is so gross that we are willing to bet that is why you are here!
-So, what kills ticks on a dog instantly?
+So, once you’ve identified ticks on your pet, what kills ticks on a dog instantly?

 If you notice one or more ticks already attached to your dog, physically removing the tick is recommended.
 Submerging a tick in original Listerine or rubbing alcohol will kill it instantly.
-However, applying these substances may kill the tick, but it will stay attached to your dog’s skin.
+However, while applying these substances may kill the tick, it will stay attached to your dog’s skin unless you remove it with tweezers.
 It is important to know that dogs are susceptible to dangerous species like deer ticks, American dog ticks, and wood ticks and can get the same life-threatening diseases we can.
 Also, we cannot forget the much-loathed dog tick or its indoor-loving cousin, the brown dog tick!

 To safely remove a tick from your dog, follow the steps below: